-With his history of activism and public service, it’s not surprising that Christopher J. Stevens was drawn to a law career where he could help people.
-He is passionate about helping those who are in need, especially injured people without the financial means to wage a costly legal battle against big insurance companies.
+With his history of activism and public service, it’s not surprising that Chris Stevens was drawn to a law career where he could help people.
+He is passionate about helping those who are in need, especially military veterans who are fighting the Department of Veterans Affairs to get the benefits to which they are entitled.

-Chris is committed to working on behalf of his clients, protecting their legal rights, ensuring they receive justice and helping to improve their lives in the wake of injuries and disabilities incurred in or caused by their time in service.
+He is committed to working on behalf of veterans, protecting their legal rights, ensuring they receive justice, and helping to improve their lives in the wake of injuries and disabilities incurred in or caused by their time in service.

 In his free time, Chris enjoys following state and national politics, playing guitar, watching football and competing in trivia competitions.